sriram1105-m/HVAC-Indoor-Outdoor-Climate-Pipeline/README.md

 - Overheat or overcool spaces unnecessarily.
 - Miss anomalies in real-time, leading to discomfort and inefficiency.
-- Failt to act on insights because siloed data is not actionable.
+- Fail to act on insights because siloed data is not actionable.

 **Challenge:** Indoor IoT sensors produce raw, noisy JSON, while weather APIs return differently structured data.
 Operations teams need a single, **trusted pipeline** that unifies these streams, validates them, and delivers both **historical analytics** and **real-time monitoring.**